 Often times the Bride and Groom have a second one for themselves to take to their new home, or to keep as a memento.

 - 3/4 cup, plus 3 Tbs all purpose flour

 - 2 tsp shortening (Crisco)

 - 2 cups water ( you will use only 1/4 cup water)

 - 1 drop of yellow food coloring

-- Clove stems, or cinnamon sticks
+- Clove stems, cinnamon sticks, or small seeds

 - Egg whites